Deserlo/S3T6TM2/DesignDocument.md

 * Jacob & Bryant working on the graphical user interface

-   * Currently Jacob is working on the class "RegisterScreen", and "DeveloperDashboard"
+   * Currently Jacob is working on the classes "SidePanel", "RegisterScreen", "LogInScreen", "main", as well as various classes to refactor those classes.
-   * Currently Bryant is working on the class "LoginScreen", "PTextField", and other modules to refactor existing code.
+   * Currently Bryant is working on the classes "SidePanel", "Hours", "Projects", "Reports", as well as various classes to refactor those classes.

 * Marina, Evamarie, & Avery working on the MySQL database

-Merging the code will be a collaborative effort, as will testing the code to make sure everything works to the best of the program's ability.
+Merging the code and integrating the two teams code together will be mostly on the shoulders of the MySQL team, but also will partially be a collaborative effort when needed.